cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-assets-security-considerations.md

 Risks related to assets data are discussed in {{risks-related-to-assets-data}}.

 Risks of system outage MUST be considered concerning availability which allows clients to control their assets in addition to the protection of important information such as the signature key or assets data.
-Risks of system control are discussed in {{risk-of-system-outage}}.
+Risks of system control are discussed in {{risks-of-system-suspension-due-to-infrastructure}}.

 In addition to information or risks mentioned in this section, system specific risks varied among cryptoassets custodian or risks regarding external contractor MUST be considered.
 Detailed risk analysis MUST be performed against the actual system of the cryptoassets custodian.